AinTunez/DarkScript3/MattScript.md

 The most you can do is either redeclare their logic or check `myCond.Passed` retroactively.

-Note: condition groups named `and01`/`or02`/etc. will directly use that condition group number, but it is preferable to use more descriptive names where possible.
+Note: condition variables named `and01`/`or02`/etc. will directly use that condition group number, but it is preferable to use more descriptive names where possible.